STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 runtime system calls the provider to collect the data.
 The runtime system uses an internal registry to determine which provider to call.

-Generally, there two ways of exposing your own Performance Counter data: a simple, function based way and a more complex, but more powerful way of implementing a full Performance Counter.
+Generally, there are two ways of exposing your own Performance Counter data: a simple, function based way and a more complex, but more powerful way of implementing a full Performance Counter.
 Both alternatives are described in the following sections.